thomas-basham/stem-bridge-api/README.md

 # StemBridge API

-Production-ready Express backend scaffold in TypeScript for StemBridge, a music collaboration app for sharing projects, versions, and feedback between producers.
+Express backend scaffold in TypeScript for StemBridge, a music collaboration app for sharing projects, versions, and feedback between producers.

 ## Stack